Iron is a mineral necessary for many bodily functions. If you don’t have enough iron in your body, it can cause iron deficiency anemia.

 When you lack certain nutrients, it can affect your body and eye health.
 Low iron can cause headaches and fatigue, but no evidence suggests it causes blurred vision.

-If you’re experiencing headaches and blurry vision, visit your eye doctor for an eye exam to determine the underlying cause.
+If you’re experiencing headaches and blurry vision, visit your eye doctor in Los Angeles for an eye exam to determine the underlying cause.

 What Is Iron Deficiency Anemia?